alexanderbkl/hello.storage/README.md

 ```
 npm install
 ```
-Go to Constants.js located at the root of the project, and add your web3.storage API token. https://web3.storage/tokens/
+Go to Constants.js located at the src folder of the project, and add your web3.storage API token. https://web3.storage/tokens/

 Finally, start the project!